-Within the Village Envelope, defined in Annex 1, proposals for new homes will be supported where they respect the character of the immediate locality; contribute to local distinctiveness; and maintain appropriate amenity of adjacent dwellings.
+Within the Village Envelope, defined on the map, proposals for new homes will be supported where they respect the character of the immediate locality; contribute to local distinctiveness; and maintain appropriate amenity of adjacent dwellings.

 There is a presumption against development of new homes outside the Village Envelope in the open countryside.